tinode/chat/docs/API.md

 An empty `ua=""` _user agent_ is not reported.
 I.e. if user attaches to `me` with non-empty _user agent_ then does so with an empty one, the change is not reported.
 An empty _user agent_ may be disallowed in the future.

-## Push Notifications Support

-Tinode supports mobile push notifications though compile-time plugins.
-The channel published by the plugin receives a copy of every data message which was attempted to be delivered.
-The server supports [Google FCM](https://firebase.google.com/docs/cloud-messaging/) out of the box.

 ## Public and Private Fields

 Topics and subscriptions have `public` and `private` fields.
 Generally, the fields are application-defined.
 The server does not enforce any particular structure of these fields except for `fnd` topic.
 At the same time, client software should use the same format for interoperability reasons.